ShiroePL/Refreshed-ShiroAI-Chan/README.md

 - AI-powered conversations using Groq's LLaMA model
 - Anime-inspired personality with cat-like speech patterns
 - Web interface for easy interaction
+- Global Push-to-Talk functionality using Backtick/Tilde Key
+- Toggle listening mode for hands-free operation

+## Voice Control Features

+### Push-to-Talk (Backtick/Tilde Key)
+The assistant includes a global Push-to-Talk feature that works even when the browser window is not focused:
+- Press and hold the backtick key (`) (the key before 1 on keyboard) to activate voice input
+- Release the key to stop recording and process your speech
+- Works in background when browser is minimized

+**Requirements for Background Operation:**
+1. Browser must be running in the background
+2. Backtick key (`) should not be captured by other applications
+3. Some browsers may require additional permissions for background access
+4. For optimal performance, keep the browser running and avoid system sleep mode

+### Other Voice Controls
+- Toggle Listen button for continuous listening mode
+- Voice On/Off toggle for assistant's speech
+- Stop Speaking button to interrupt assistant's current speech

 ## Tech Stack